ChinchuMohan/GW-EF-BC--Project/README.md

 - _multiple_boxplot.m_ : Function for plotting multiple box plots in a single figure.
 Matlab code modified by the code by Ander Biguri.
 Click [here](https://www.mathworks.com/matlabcentral/fileexchange/47233-multiple_boxplot-m) for original code
 - _arcgridwrite.m_ : Function to write gridded data set in Arc ASCII Grid Format.
 Matlab code modified by the code by A.Stevens @ USGS.
 Click [here](https://www.mathworks.com/matlabcentral/fileexchange/16176-arcgridwrite) for original code

-_Note_ : All file paths in the matlab scripts need to be modified to match the local working directory, when  downloaded and used in a local system
+_Note_ : All file paths in the matlab scripts need to be modified to match the local working directory, when  downloaded and used in a local system.
+Check for _cd_ command and _save_ command in the scripts for directory paths.

 ## Project description
 In this study we develop two methods for estimating groundwater contribution to environmental flows: 1) a groundwater-centric method and 2) a surface water-centric method.
 The two methods are demonstrated using the western province of Canada, British Columbia as a case study.
 The framework presented in this study can be implemented across different spatial and temporal scales for different regions and globally, in data-scarce, hydrologically complex landscapes.